Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Reduced order optimal control

-In this part, we give the reduced form of state equation \eqref{staterom} resulting from application of the discrete empirical interpolation (DEIM) method \cite{chaturantabut10nmr} to the nonlinear term $ \bm{g}_y(\Psi_y \vec{y}_r)$.
-The DEIM aims to approximate the nonlinear function $ \bm{g}_y(\Psi_y \vec{y}_r)$ by projecting it onto a subspace of the space generated by the non-linear functions and spanned by a basis of dimension $m\ll N$:
+In this part, we rewrite the reduced state equation \eqref{staterom} resulting from the application of the DEIM \cite{chaturantabut10nmr} to the cubic nonlinear term $ \bm{g}(\bm{\Psi}_u \bm{u}^r)$.
+The DEIM aims to approximate the nonlinear vector $ \bm{g}(\bm{\Psi}_u \bm{u}^r)$ by projecting it onto a subspace of the space generated by the non-linear functions and spanned by a basis of dimension $m\ll N$